encode/starlette/SECURITY.md

 # Security Policy

-Security is very important for Starlette. 🔒

-Learn more about it below. 👇

-## Versions

-The latest version of Starlette is supported.

-You are encouraged to write tests for your application, and update your Starlette version frequently after ensuring that your tests are passing.
-This way you will benefit from the latest features, bug fixes, and **security fixes**.

 ## Reporting a Vulnerability

 If you think you found a vulnerability, and even if you are not sure about it, please send a message on